APU Software

 RMS

-RMS loudness types use a rolling time interval of 300ms.
+RMS loudness types use a rolling time interval of 150ms by default, which can be adjusted.
 RMS is a traditional loudness measurement, which is a good first-order approximation of perceived loudness.
 This mode doesn’t apply K-weighting or channel weighting to the optimizer’s detection circuitry, giving it a more traditional character.

 RMS